 First step is to select your knife type.
 Click on a category below.
 The multipurpose knives are called "GYUTO" and "BUNKA".
 Small knives are called "PETTY”.
 There are also some small knives under “BUNKA”.

 Kitchen knife types bespoke

 Bespoke: Choose Knife Type

-The blacksmiths of Fukui prefecture have been forging steel for over 800 years.
-Like other knife making regions the availability of iron sand, pine charcoal and a steady water supply make the region perfect for steel production.
+The blacksmiths of Japan have been forging steel since the early Kofun period.
+Most knife making regions developed in areas with the availability of iron sand, pine charcoal and a steady water supply.
+These are the base elements of steel.

-Today Fukui produces some of the best clad-steel knives in all Japan.
-The hammer forged blades feature carbon steel cores clad with stainless, exotic steels like R2 PM and more familiar mixes such as VG10 nickel Damascus.
-Traditional hammer forging creates a finely grained steel (much finer than production knives) for easier sharpening and much longer edge retention.
+Our hammer forged blades feature carbon steel cores clad with stainless, along with stainless steel clad in many layered damascus.
+Traditional hammer forging creates a finely grained steel (finer than production knives) for easier sharpening and much longer edge retention.

-Chef's Armoury Fukui knives feature western friendly 50-50 bevels for both left and right handed users.
+Chef's Armoury bespoke blades feature western friendly 50-50 bevels for both left and right handed users.

 Chef's Armoury Bespoke

 We are happy to bring the best of Japanese craftsmanship from talented blacksmiths and togishi to our shores.